labsw/Ethereum.Blazor/Ether.BlazorProvider/README.md

 ## Warning

 Executing blockchain transactions are irreversible.
-Ensure sufficient testing has been done on testnet's before any live transactions are attempted.
+Ensure sufficient testing has been done using testnet's before any live transactions are attempted.

-This software is provided as is wth no warranty of any kind, see the [license](../LICENSE)
+This software is provided as is with no warranty of any kind, see the [license](../LICENSE)

 ## Comments / Suggestions

-Feel free to suggest any improvements or bug fixes
+Feel free to suggest any improvements or bug fixes.